 Protein yield depends on sample type, amount and quality as well as on homogenization efficiency.
-Further the utilized quantification method influences determined protein yield.
-The following values were determined with MACHEREY-NAGEL's Protein Quantification Assay (see ordering information) and shall serve as a guideline for expected protein yield.
-It is assumed that the complete sample amount is processed, that is the complete lysed sample - after ethanol addition - is loaded onto the column and the complete 700 $\mu$ L flow through is subjected to protein precipitation.
+Further, the utilized quantification method influences determined protein yield.
+The following values were determined with the MACHEREY-NAGEL Protein Quantification Assay and shall serve as a guideline for expected protein yield.
+It is assumed that the complete sample amount is processed, i.e. the complete lysed sample - after ethanol addition - is loaded onto the column and the complete 700 $\mu$ L flow through is subjected to protein precipitation.
 Note that in many cases precipitation of only a portion of the column flow through (e.g., 100 $\mu$ L) is recommended and will yield enough protein in terms of absolute amount and concentration for SDS-PAGE and Western Blot analysis.